geniikw/CoroutineChain/README.md

 # CoroutineChain
 Unity3d, Coroutine, scripting

-## intro
+## Intro

+- easy to read coroutine code.
+- define callback simply
+- call coroutine at outside of MonoBehavour.

-In my exprience, Generally coroutine code can be classified into two kinds.
+In my exprience, generally coroutine code can be classified into two kinds.

 One is functional one block. for example